 What follows is not a typical story arc.
 We are not taken through various trials, to be lead at the end to Axel’s salvation.
 Axel, in fact, does not learn any lessons; he is not even an anti-hero, because there is very little that is heroic about his behaviour.
 Over the course of the movie we watch our protagonist gamble compulsively; look on gormlessly as a loan shark breaks the knuckles of a penniless client (as the man’s wife looks on in horror); finagle his hard-working mother out of her life savings, then blow it all almost immediately in Vegas; nearly rape his long-suffering girlfriend; convince a student to fix a basketball game to worm his way out of debt with the loan sharks, only to blow off his only friend to visit a whorehouse where he deliberately provokes the pimp into a bloody fight.
 The movie ends with the hooker slashing his face with a knife.
 He stumbles out of the room, blood pouring down his face, looks into the hallway mirror, and smiles.

 What are we to make out of a movie like this?
 Are we supposed to enjoy it?
-No, but neither do we “enjoy” La Nausée or L’Etranger.
-What we have instead might be a feeling of wakening, a small and perhaps painful light burning through us as we consider that there may be something truthful about this character, something in him that is perhaps also in ourselves.
+Maybe not, but perhaps in the same way we are not meant to “enjoy” La Nausée or L’Etranger.
+What we have instead might be a feeling of wakening, the small and perhaps painful light that illuminates something truthful about this character, and in turn something in him that we see also in ourselves.
 This is not a story about human strength, it is not even primarily a story about human weakness.
 The Gambler is a treatise on freedom.

 Freedom & Manhood

 This suspicion that modern life, for all of its safeties and conveniences, might be meaningless or a trap, is not isolated in fiction to war veterans or ex-fighters.
 It is a common theme in existential literature (the aforementioned La Nausée and L’Etranger, Kafka, Doestoevsky and others).
 What is interesting is how this restlessness manifests itself.
 There is a reason, for instance, why Axel’s character is a college professor.
-He is, for all of his open-shirted machismo, an intellectual, and while some men express the need to master risk by getting involved with a sport, by skydiving, by becoming boxers or firemen or policemen — these things are not for Axel.
-He wants to pit his mind against the universe, to dominate at the most basic physical level of reality.
-He wants to bend fate to his will, amd to become the master of chance, he can only be a gambler.
+He is, for all of his open-shirted machismo, an intellectual; and while some men express the need to master risk by getting involved with a sport, by skydiving, by becoming boxers or firemen or policemen, Axel needs to take it further, to pit his mind against the universe, to dominate at the most basic physical level of reality.
+He wants to bend fate to his will, and to become the master of chance, he can only be a gambler.

-If, when Axel gambles, he feels free — that doesn’t mean he isn’t an idiot.
 Reisz isn’t romanticising; by spending two hours with Axel we begin to understand that the tragedy of his character is only that he does not know how to live his life without courting death or ruin.
 He needs danger and risk, and the feeling of domination that comes through conquering those risks through gambling, more than he needs love, or career, or family.
 And it isn’t until his fear for his own life drives him to cheat, to dishonour himself by asking one of his students to fix a game, that his emotionless composure crumbles.
 The look on his face, when his debt is cleared, is not one of relief: but of failure.
 He hasn’t won.
 For Axel, even though his decision has saved his life, and even though he didn’t actually cause his student to lose the game, he knows his choice was the wrong choice.
 His Fate found him and he bended to its will – and instead of doing “the one thing, the only thing for a man to do”, he took the coward’s way out.
 He is ashamed.
-For Axel, it was never about the money, it was always about his potency as a man, and his misdeed has, for a time, gelded him.
+For Axel, it was never about the money; it was always about his potency as a man, and his misdeed has, for a time, gelded him.